gersteinj/TBA-tools/docs/tbat.md

 get_event_info('2016njbri')
 get_event_info('2015njfla')
 ```
 Returns information about the specified event.
-Event should be given as as an event key using the official event codes.
+Event should be given as as an event key using the year + official event codes.

 <a name="get-teams-at-event"></a>
 ### Get Teams at Event